Fyrbll/pwrt-racket/README.md

 `pdflatex` binaries), you get a PDF version of **pwrt.md** with Racket syntax highlighting.
-- **pwrt.pdf**, generated from **pwrt.md** by running `make` on my computer so that you don't have to.
+- **pwrt.pdf**, generated from **pwrt.md** by running `make` on my computer so that you don't have to run `make` yourself.
-- **racket.xml**, a Pandoc-compatible syntax definition file for that lets it highlight Racket code.
+- **racket.xml**, a syntax definition file that lets Pandoc highlight Racket code.

 I'd love to hear your comments, suggestions for improvement and alternate approaches to problems.
 You can post them in the Issues tab.
 Thank you!